rehamAbass/Movies_ionic_app/README.md

 some notes :
-# devloped it using visual code , but the target it is to be run on my phone, so I used the cacpictor through android studio,
-# in order to make it run on your phone , U must install the VC & android studio & follow my steps :
+I have devloped it using visual code , but the target it is to be run on my phone, so I used the cacpictor through android studio, in order to make it run on your phone , U must install the VC & android studio & follow my steps :

 ## my steps :
 1. install node (last version I think 18 until today)